 VPNs and Proxy servers are great tools for bypassing restrictions, hiding your IP address, and giving you privacy.
 However, each tool is best suited for different tasks.
-In a nutshell, a VPN gives you comprehensive functionality as compared to proxy servers.
+In a nutshell, a VPN gives you comprehensive functionality compared to proxy servers.

 Do you need a proxy if you have a VPN?

-No. A paid VPN can offer all the functionality that you get from a proxy server.
-A VPN will also provide other functionalities such as encryption, kill switch, leak protection, among many others.
+No. A paid VPN can offer all the functionality you get from a proxy server.
+A VPN will also provide other functionalities such as encryption, kill switch, and leak protection, among many others.
 Additionally, a VPN doesn’t log your online activities.

 Which is faster, VPN or proxy?

 Although both may slow your internet connection speeds, a VPN has better overall speeds.
 Besides the encryption overhead, a premium VPN doesn’t suffer from server overloads and congestion.

 Yes.
 However, for excellent results, ensure you have a faster internet connection.
 This is because of the encryption overhead, and the proxy might slow down your speeds.
 Although you might improve your privacy, you may or not miss other functionalities’ bypassing restrictions.
 Using a proxy may negate the privacy enhancements your VPN offers.